 It’s also possible your non-renewal is related to another driver on your policy.
 Your spouse may be considered a high-risk driver because of a string of recent accidents, for example, but your status hasn’t changed.
-Your policy has non-renewal status until you exclude that person.
+Your policy has a non-renewal status until you exclude that person.
 Once that person is excluded from your policy, your car insurance is back to normal.

-Start your New Policy on the Day of Cancelation
+Start Your New Policy on the Day of Cancelation

 If your policy has legitimately entered non-renewal status, then you need to find a new insurance company.

 Sometimes, you can compare quotes as normal, choosing a new insurer by comparing quotes online.

 In other cases, you are a high-risk driver who must now work with a high-risk insurance company.
 You will pay higher premiums because you are more likely to make a claim.

 After you select a new insurance company, you must start your new policy on the same date your old policy expires.
 Your old policy expires at 12:01 AM on the date of cancelation.
 If you start your new policy the next day, then your car insurance will lapse for one full day.
 This leaves you without insurance for a one-day period, although a car insurance lapse can have other effects on car insurance rates (leading to higher rates in the future, for example).

 To avoid penalties and issues, make sure your new car insurance policy is activated on the same day your old policy ends.

 How to Avoid Non-Renewal